torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 ## Improve readability

-Assuming we liked how the Gnuplot single-distribution line chart was styled, we can create a similar chart in matplotlib.
+Assuming we liked how the gnuplot single-distribution line chart was styled, we can create a similar chart in matplotlib.

 First, use `DateFormatter` and `HourLocator` objects instead of `Figure.autofmt_xdate` to choose xtick placement and labels: